ybai55/Mutant/doc/adr/1-first-mvp-architecture/mvp-architecture.md

 ### Functional Requirements

-- A python package for extracting embeddings and sending them to the Chroma API.
+- A python package for extracting embeddings and sending them to the Mutant API.
 - An application running in the background which receives embeddings and stores them.
 - Embeddings should be properly catalouged with good metadata about:
   - associated data set and model